foundriesio/docs/source/reference-manual/boards/se050_imx8mp.rst

 Installing the FoundriesFactory Image
 -------------------------------------

-Download the images that have the SE050 enabled from the factory following the instructions in :ref:`ref-rm_board_imx8mp-lpddr4-evk`.
+Download the images that have the SE050 enabled from the Factory.
+Follow the instructions in :ref:`ref-rm_board_imx8mp-lpddr4-evk`.

 .. note::
     A reference on the needed changes to enable the SE050 middleware can be found in :ref:`ref-security_se05x_enablement`.